zyyan20h/DissolvPCB/DissolvPCB_Process_Details.md

 # DissolvPCB Printing & Preparation
 ## Materials
-- In addition to things like 3D printers and eGaIn, other materials and tools needed for the DissolvPCB fabrication process are:
+- In addition to things like 3D printers and EGaIn, other materials and tools needed for the DissolvPCB fabrication process are:
 	- PPE - Gloves, Goggles
  	- Wet wipes (Such as Clorox)
   	- Magnetic Stirrers